ohmu/poni/doc/template-variables.rst

 .. function:: get_config(pattern)

-   Return exactly one config that matches the pattern.
+   Return exactly one node and one config that matches the pattern.
 An error is raise if zero or more than one configs match the pattern.

    :param pattern: Regular expression system/node/config path pattern.
-   :rtype: Config object
+   :rtype: a single tuple of (Node, Config)

 .. function:: edge(bucket_name, dest_node, dest_config, **kwargs)